CDCgov/LpSubP/README.md

-# Project Title
-Legeonella pneumophila Subtyping Pipeline(LpSubP)
+# Legeonella pneumophila Subtyping Pipeline(LpSubP)

 You can run pipeline through